-CNHC has a Profession Specific Board (PSB) for each of the sixteen professions it registers.
+CNHC has a Profession Specific Board (PSB) for each of the eighteen professions it registers.
 PSBs provide advice to the CNHC Board about therapy-specific issues and are a key element of CNHC’s structure.

 Click here for information on the role of PSB members